-Professor Khunti is also Director of the UK National Institute for Health Research (NIHR) in Applied Research Collaborations East Midlands and Director of the real world evidence unit and Centre for BME Health.
-He is a senior Investigator and Principal Investigator on several major national and international studies.
-He is the National NIHR ARC Theme Lead for Multimorbidity and Ethnicity and Diversity.
+Professor Khunti is also Director of the UK National Institute for Health Research (NIHR) in Applied Research Collaborations East Midlands and Director of the Real-world Evidence Unit and Centre for Ethnic Health Research.
+He is a Senior Investigator and principal investigator on several major national and international studies.
+He is the National NIHR ARC Theme Lead for Multiple Long Term Condtions and Ethnicity and Diversity.
 He is also Honorary Visiting Professorial Fellow with Department of General Practice, University of Melbourne.

-Professor Khunti is also a Fellow of the Academy of Medical Sciences and is currently an advisor to the Department of Health, a Clinical Advisor for the National Institute for Health and Care Excellence (NICE)He is Member of the KDIGI Diabetes and CKD Guideline Group and a member of the American Diabetes Association Standards of Care Guidelines for Diabetes.
+Professor Khunti is also a Fellow of the Academy of Medical Sciences and is currently an advisor to the Department of Health, a Clinical Advisor for the National Institute for Health and Care Excellence (NICE)He is Member of the KDIGO Diabetes and CKD Guideline Group and a member of the American Diabetes Association Standards of Care Guidelines for Diabetes.
 He is past chair of the NICE Guidelines on Prevention of Diabetes.
 He has won numerous awards nationally and internationally and was awarded the Commander of the Order of the British Empire (CBE) in the 2022 New Year’s Honour’s List for services to health.